gabrielrodrigues42/42-basecamp/README.md

     Shell:

-                The first two lists are about Shell, going through simple to more complex commands in command line, to make you feel more comfortable using the terminal.
+                The first two lists are about Shell, going through simple to more complex commands in command line, making you feel more comfortable using the terminal.

     Git: